11chrisadams11/Klipper-WS281x_LED_Status/README.md

 7. Run script before starting print
    1. ```./klipper-ledstrip.py```

+## Directions to run as a systemd service

+1. Copy contents of ledstrip.service to /etc/systemd/system/ledstrip.service
+2. Modify User, Group, WorkingDirectory, and ExecStart to match your setup
+3. Run ```systemctl daemon-reload``` to enable the service
+4. Run ```systemctl enable ledstrip``` to have the service start on boot

 ### Single run for static colors
+#### Will only work by itself, not if running as a service

 ```
 ./klipper-ledstrip.py <red> <green> <blue> <brightness:optiona>